felixchenfy/Monocular-Visual-Odometry/README.md

 Keep on estimating the next camera pose.
 First, find map points that are in the camera view.
 Do feature matching to find 2d-3d correspondance between 3d map points and 2d image keypoints.
 Estimate camera pose by RANSAC and PnP.

+## 1.4.
+Local Map

+**Insert keyframe:** If the relative pose between current frame and previous keyframe is large enough with a translation or rotation larger than the threshold, insert current frame as a keyframe.
+Do feature matching between current and previous keyframe.
+Get inliers by epipoloar constraint.
+If a inlier keypoint hasn't been triangulated before, then triangulate it and push it to local map.

+**Clean up local map:** Remove map points that are: (1) not in current view, (2) whose view_angle is larger than threshold, (3) rarely be matched as inlier point.
+(See Slambook Chapter 9.4.)

+**Graph/Connections between map points and frames:**
+Graphs are built at two stages of the algorithm:
+1) After PnP, based on the 3d-2d correspondances, I update the connectionts between map points and current keypoints.
+2) During triangulation, I also update the 2d-3d correspondance between current keypoints and triangulated mappoints, by either a direct link or going through previous keypoints that have been triangulated.

 ## 1.3.
 Optimization

 Apply optimization to this single frame : Using the inlier 3d-2d corresponding from PnP, we can compute the sum of reprojection error of each point pair to form the cost function.
 By computing the deriviate wrt (1) points 3d pos and (2) camera pose, we can solve the optimization problem using Gauss-Newton Method and its variants.
 These are done by **g2o** and its built-in datatypes of `VertexSBAPointXYZ`, `VertexSE3Expmap`, and `EdgeProjectXYZ2UV`.
 See Slambook Chapter 4 and Chapter 7.8.2 for more details.

-Then the camera pose and inlier points' 3d pos are updated, at a level of about 0.0001 meter.
-(I found that that this optimization doesn't make much difference compared to the one without it.
-I need to make improvement by optimizing multiple frames at the same time.)

-(TODO: Apply optimization to multiple frames, so that I can call this process bundle adjustment.)

-## 1.4.
-Local Map

-**Insert keyframe:** If the relative pose between current frame and previous keyframe is large enough with a translation or rotation larger than the threshold, insert current frame as a keyframe.
-Triangulate 3d points and push to local map.

-**Clean up local map:** Remove map points that are: (1) not in current view, (2) whose view_angle is larger than threshold, (3) rarely be matched as inlier point.
-(See Slambook Chapter 9.4.)
+Currently, I only feed the camera pose and keypoints of the current frame into the optimizer.
+Though I set the points to be unfixed during optimization, I don't use the result to update points's pos (Simply because its result looks better).

+TODO: Bundle Adjustment.
+I've coded this part, but the program throws error.
+I need some time to fix it.

 ## 1.5.
 Other details

 **Image features**:
 Extract ORB keypoints and features.
 Then, a simple grid sampling on keypoint's pixel pos is applied to retain uniform keypoints.
+See [config/config.yaml](config/config.yaml) for the parameters.
 (Notes: The ORB-SLAM paper says that they do grid sampling in all pyramids, and extract more keypoints if somewhere has few points.)